Unique Geometry and Texture from Corresponding Image Patches: Ambiguous cases

 \end{example}

 This example shows that when an ambiguity exists in shape from texture, the relation between the correct and alternative shapes is more complicated than, say, a simple convex-concave ambiguity.
-It also suggests that additional shape constraints, such as surface orientation at occluding contours or integrability of the surface normal field, might be helpful in resolving these ambiguities.
+It also suggests that additional shape constraints, such as surface orientation at occluding contours or shading cues (as done in~\cite{white2006combining}), might be helpful in resolving these ambiguities.

-A precise characterization of the planar slices that cause ambiguity can be done, but is somewhat nuanced.
+A precise characterization of the planar slices that cause ambiguity is achievable but somewhat nuanced.
 When the matrices $\{H_i\}_{i=1}^N$ are all coplanar, they generically lie in a conic section that is an ellipse, a hyperbola, or a parabola.
 Because the eigenvalues of $T_i^\top T_i$ are both at most $1$, $H_i=T_i^\top T_i - I$ has non-positive eigenvalues, and $H_i$ must lie in the negative single cone $y^2 = xz$ where $z \leq 0$.
 Using Sylvester's law of inertia, if $B^\top T_i^\top T_i B - I$ is on the negative single cone, then so is $T_i^\top T_i - B^{-\top} B^{-1} = H_i + I - B^{-\top} B^{-1}$.
 Expanding on the proof of Lemma~\ref{lemma:orthogonality}, for a non-rotational $B$ to exist, the $\{H_i\}_{i=1}^N$ matrices must in fact be on an intersection of two shifted \emph{single} cones.
 One can show that such an intersection only exists when the conic section containing $\{H_i\}_{i=1}^N$ is a hyperbola.
 Therefore, if the conic section is an ellipse or a parabola, $B$ must be a rotation matrix, and geometry is unique.
 If the conic section is a hyperbola, one can show that a non-rotational $B$ matrix always exists such that all $\{T_iB\}_{i=1}^N$ are valid warps, and thus geometry is ambiguous as in the example above.

 To be complete, the remaining cases are when the conic section is degenerate and consists of a single point, single line, or two intersecting lines.
 One can easily show that in the cases of a single point or line there exists a set of non-rotational $B$ matrices (and geometry is ambiguous), while for two intersecting lines geometry is unique, since two intersecting lines cannot be obtained by intersecting two translated cones.